What is an ECU (Electronic Control Unit) in a car?

 Where is the ECU located in my car?

 There isn’t an industry standard for packaging ECUs in cars, so where it’s located can vary depending on the make and model of your car.
-They shouldn’t be too far away from the engine, so you’ll likely find them either in the engine bay or somewhere in the front of your car’s interior, such as the glove box or under the dashboard.
+It shouldn’t be too far away from the engine, so you’ll likely find them either in the engine bay or somewhere in the front of your car’s interior, such as the glovebox or under the dashboard.
 The exact location of your car’s ECU should be listed in your owner’s manual.

 Because an ECU controls many functions on modern cars, the effects of a faulty ECU can vary quite a bit.
-For example, the engine warning light may appear on the dashboard, your car’s fuel economy and performance could get worse and the engine may start stalling or refuse to start.
+Here are a few examples of what a faulty ECU could cause:

 Can a car run without an ECU?